Kingen8/Car_auction/README.md

 # About
   School project to make an Auction Site in Spring Boot Framework.
-We desired to work with thymeleaf in this project instead of mustache for the frontend.
+We desired to work with thymeleaf in this project instead of mustache for the frontend..

 # ⏲️ Distribution:
 25% Frontend